pm5k00/xfce4-terminal-colorschemes/README.md

 # xfce4-terminal-colorschemes
-color scheme files for use with xfce4 terminal
+color scheme files for use with xfce4 terminal...

+place files in /usr/share/xfce4/terminal/colorschemes